PROJECTS 'IN MOTION'

 NARRATIVE:

 The 30% design plans have been completed, reviewed by town officials & committees, and presented during a public workshop meeting.
-On March 3rd, the Town Council approved to proceed to 90% design.
+On March 3rd 2025, the Town Council approved the plans to proceed to 90% design.
 The 90% plans will be designed to accommodate undergrounding of overhead utilities in the event that funding for that aspect of the project is identified in the future.
-The Town's engineering consultants are currently working to complete the 90% plans.
-The consultant has also been engaged to coordinate the design work of the three utilities to underground overhead lines (RI Energy, Cox, Verizon)
+The intent is for construction of the streetscapes and utilities undergrounding projects to occur at the same time.
+The Town's engineering consultants are currently working to complete the 90% plans, and are engaged in coordinating the design work with the three utilities involved to potentially underground overhead lines (RI Energy, Cox, Verizon).
+RI Energy design work is expected to be complete in Spring 2026 , following which designs by the other utilities will be completed and a total cost estimate for undergrounding will be prepared.
+Once the Town Council determines whether or not undergrounding will proceed the 90% streetscape design plans will be finalized.

 PROJECT NAME: